 Ko Samet Evenings

-We had been warned about dangerous minibus transfers.
-However the Koh Samet Tourist Office offered us airport transfers by a speed boat to Ban Phe directly from the hotel beach and a local minibus from Ban Phe to Bangkok airport.
-We decided to take this connection.
+We had been warned about minibus transfers and people were telling us they take risks in traffic.
+However when the Koh Samet Tourist Office sold us airport transfers first on a speed boat from our hotel beach, and then on a minibus to Bangkok Airport, it sounded so good that we took it.

 The speed boat was very good, but not the minibus.
 The bus was very old, there was no air conditioning, and the driver didn’t obey any traffic rules or speed limits.
 For this reason I would think twice before using minibuses in Thailand and would definitely recommend choosing a taxi from Ban Phe to Bangkok.

 As a summary, Ko Samet was a lovely island getaway from Bangkok and we enjoyed our Thailand stopover.